 How does Google work?
 What does Google actually do?
-For many of you this will be fairly old news.
+For many of you, this will be fairly old news.
 But for everyone who is new to the world of SEO: let me explain what Google does and how SEO works.
 In a way that is easy to follow, because understanding this really helps you create an SEO strategy that works!
 Let’s take a look ‘behind’ the scenes.

 How does Google work?

 Search engines like Google follow links.
 They follow links from one web page to another.
-Google consists of a crawler, an index and an algorithm.
-Google’s crawler follows the links on the web.
-It goes around the internet 24/7 and saves the HTML- version of all pages in a gigantic database, called the index.
+Google consists of a crawler, an index, and an algorithm.
+The crawler follows the links on the web.
+It goes around the internet 24/7 and saves the HTML- version of all pages in a gigantic database called the index.
 This index is updated if the Google crawler comes by your website again and finds new or revised web pages.
 The new version of this page is saved.
-Depending on the traffic on your site and the amount of changes you make on your website, Google crawlers come around more or less often.
+Depending on the traffic on your site and the number of changes you make on your website, crawlers come around more or less often.

 Google’s secret algorithm

 After indexing your website, Google can show it in the search results.
-Google tries to match a certain search query with web pages that it has indexed.
-To do so Google has a specific algorithm that decides which pages are shown in which order.
-How this algorithm works is a secret.
+The search engine tries to match a certain search query with web pages that it has indexed.
+To do so, Google has a specific algorithm that decides which pages are shown in which order.
+How this algorithm works exactly is a secret.
 Nobody knows exactly which factors decide the ordering of the search results.

-Google’s algorithm isn’t static.
-It changes regularly.
+The algorithm isn’t static.
+It changes regularly with new updates.
 The factors that determine the ordering and the importance of the different factors change very often.
 Although the algorithm is secret, Google does tell us which things are important.
-We don’t know how important though, and we don’t know whether Google communicates about all factors.
-Testing and experimenting gives us a relatively good feel for the important factors and changes in these factors.
-We incorporate these factors into our SEO plugin and tell you about it in our many blog posts.
+We don’t know how important though, and we don’t know whether Google communicates all factors to us.
+Testing and experimenting give us a relatively good feel for the important factors and changes in these factors.
+We incorporate these factors into our Yoast SEO plugin and tell you about them in our many blog posts.

 Google’s results page

-Google’s results page – also known as an SERP– shows about 7 or 10 links to sites which fit your search the best (according to Google).
-We refer to these results as the organic search results.
-If you click to the second page of the result page, more results are shown.
-The further down the results you are, the less likely it is that someone will click on your result and find your site.
+Google’s results page – also known as SERP- shows about 7 or 10 links to sites that fit your search the best (according to Google).
+We refer to these results as organic search results.
+If you click to the second page of the result page, you see even more results.
+The further down the results your website is, the less likely it is that someone will click on your result and find your site.

 Most of the time, there are a few paid links above the 10 links on the first page.
-These links are ads; people have paid Google to put these links at the top of the site when people search for a specific term.
+These links are ads; people have paid Google to put these links at the top of the site when users search for a specific term.
 Prices for these ads vary greatly, depending on the competitiveness of the search term.
 In addition to these organic and paid results, there are also a few other elements that you can find on Google’s search engine results page.

 The value of links for search engines

-The importance of links actually was something that lead to active link building.
+The importance of links actually lead to active link building quite quickly.
 As long as you are collecting links that are useful and logical, link building can be a good SEO strategy.
-But if you are collecting (or worse buying) shady links, Google may punish you for that.
+But if you collect (or worse buy) shady links, Google may punish you for that.
 To help you figure out the right strategy, we wrote an article that discusses 5 link building DON’Ts you didn’t know about.

 SEO and Google

-Search Engine Optimization (SEO) is the practice of optimizing sites to (attempt to) make them appear in a high position in the organic search results.
+Search Engine Optimization (SEO) is the practice of optimizing sites to try and make them appear in a high position in the organic search results.
 In order to do so, SEO tries to shape a website according to Google’s algorithm.
 That being said, this algorithm is aimed at giving online users the best answer to their question and best experience possible.
 Although Google’s algorithm remains secret, over a decade of experience in SEO has resulted in a pretty good idea about the important factors.

-We monitor all communications by Google about (changes in) the algorithm and we test what actually works in the search engines.
+We monitor all communications by Google about changes in the algorithm, and we test what actually works in the search engines.
 At Yoast, we advocate holistic SEO.
 Your SEO strategy should never feel like a trick.
-Google wants to show the user the result that fits his or her search query best.
+The search engine wants to show the user the result that fits his or her search query best.
 That’s how Google works, in a nutshell.
 If you want to appear high in the results for that specific search term, make sure to write awesome and SEO-friendly content and offer users a good online experience.